aman-agrawala/Hangman/README.md

  running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
 1. (Optional) Generate your client library(ies) with the endpoints tool.
  Deploy your application.

+## How to play:
+1. Create a user by using the create_user endpoint.
+You must provide an email and user name.
+2. Create a new game by using the new_game endpoint.
+You can specify the amount of attempts you want (or leave it blank for a default amount) but must specify the user_name.
+The final score you get at the end of your game is affected by the total number of attempts you select as is explained below in the scoring guidelines.
+3. You can make a move in your hangman game by using the make_move endpoint.
+You must provide the urlsafe_game_key and select a guess.
+The guess must be a single letter.
+If you guess correctly, the game will inform you that the letter was found in the word and will display the new word state with that letter filled in the correct places.
+If the letter was not found, the game will inform you that the letter was not found and will not change the word state but will decrease your attempts_remaining value by 1.
+You can continue to play until you either find all the letters or if attempts_remaining equals 0.

+## Scoring Guidelines:
+The score equation is: (attempts_allowed-(attempts_allowed-attempts_remaining))/(attempts_allowed).
+The value is stored as a float.
+The idea behind this was to try and normalize games based on the amount of total attempts the player was allowed to make.
+This makes it so that a game with 5 total attempts where the player perfectly guessed the word with no mistakes and a game with 10 total attempts where the player also perfectly guessed the word are considered equal and will both provide a score boost of 1 point.

 ##Game Description: